A Chile Primer – All you need to know about Chile in Mexico

 Habaneros are a crucial ingredient for the regional cuisine of the Yucatan Peninsula.
 They are native of that region, though ironically, they are named after the Cuban city of Habana as they were traded there, heavily, centuries ago.
 Most sauces and salsas here in the Yucatan will be habanero based so take it easy on the sauce.

 The Poblano chile is used all over Mexico and is popular both dried and fresh.
 Chiles en nogada, chiles in a walnut sauce with pomegranates the colours of which mimic the Mexican flag.
-Click on the link for the photo below to learn how to make the most authentic Chiles en Nogada.
+Try out Rick Bayless’s recipe for Chiles en Nogada here.

 The Poblano is also used to make Rajas which you see here a lot in empanadas and are also found pickled and used in a multitude of ways.
 Poblanos when fresh are a large dark green, shiny pepper with a fruity, rich flavour that can range from mild to very hot.
 The poblano is not generally used fresh however those purchased fresh are turned into Chile Relleno or other stuffed and cooked dishes.